ArceLopera/ArceLopera.github.io/_products/0_GamingTech.md

 ---
-I have designed, developed and tested novel interfaces for game and entertainment focusing on enhancing user engagement for a variety of targeted audiences.
-Lately, I have been focusing on multimodal interfaces for enhancing student experience on pre-K education.
+I have lead design and development teams that tested novel interfaces for gaming and entertainment projects with a variety of targeted audiences.
+From enticing real customers in a retail environments [4](https://dl.acm.org/doi/10.1145/3292147.3292186) to enhancing attention of Pre-K studnets [1](https://link.springer.com/chapter/10.1007%2F978-3-030-50896-8_34), I focused on enhancing user engagement and interaction performance.
+User engagement can be associated with careful assessment of the quality of user experience.
+Moreover, by designing and testing novel hardware, I have developed multimodal systems that seek natural interaction with humans in real situations.
 ### Publications
 1. [Arce-Lopera, C. A., Torres, M., Vacilescu, S. (2020).
 Collaborative Cognitive Training Game to Enhance Selective Sustained Attention in Preschoolers.
 San Diego – USA.
 AHFE 2020.](https://link.springer.com/chapter/10.1007%2F978-3-030-50896-8_34)
 2. [Arce-Lopera, C. A., Ortiz, S., Restrepo, S., Moreno, V., Martinez, N. (2020).
 Audio-tactile priming to guide information recall in edutainment.
 Cali - Colombia.
 Edutainment 2019.](https://ieeexplore.ieee.org/document/9212866)